-This opens the Axiom Explorer dialog, showing the Process Definition Library.
+This opens the Axiom Explorer dialog, showing the Process Definition Library (and any file group Process Definitions folders that you have access to).
 You can also access these definitions from the Explorer task pane.

 2. Open the process definition that you want to start, and then click Start Process in the top righthand corner of the dialog.